 The coherence requirements on Alice are different depending on whether Eve declares where she will make measurements at the beginning of her turn or not.
 When Eve does declare this, Alice can encode a diary of L - M bits with only swap operations (incoherent operations in any local basis).
-She achieves this by encoding her state on L - M of the bits and during her turn swapping the remaining M bits to the locations Eve will measure.
+She achieves this by encoding her state on L-M of the bits and during her turn swapping the remaining M bits to the locations Eve will measure.
 If Eve does not announce where she will measure, Alice will have to ensure a measurement on any qubit won't measure her encoded state and reduce her channel capacity.
-Equivalently in the purification picture [26], Alice must ensure that Eve can not reduce the evolved purity below her desired channel capacity $S(\rho_n) \geq C$ .
-For $\rho_n$ taken as a stabilizer state, the condition for a Pauli measurement to reduce the entropy of a state $\rho_n$ translates to a condition on the coherence of the evolving density matrix $\rho_n$ .
-In Appendix B, we derive this condition as the following theorem:
+Equivalently in the purification picture [26], Alice must ensure that Eve can not reduce the evolved purity below her desired channel capacity $S(\rho_n) \ge C$.
+For ρ_n taken as a stabilizer state, the condition for a Pauli measurement to reduce the entropy of a state ρ_n translates to a condition as the following theorem:

 Theorem 2.
-Given a local Pauli basis D, any stabilizer mixed state $\rho$ with entropy $S(\rho)$ and relative entropy of coherence $C_D(\rho)$ , there exists a sequence of $M > C_D(\rho)$ local Pauli measurements that reduce the entropy of $\rho$ (the state after measurement, $\rho'$ , has entropy $S(\rho') < S(\rho)$ ).
+Given a local Pauli basis D, any stabilizer mixed state ρ with entropy $S(\rho)$ and relative entropy of coherence $C_D(\rho)$, there exists a sequence of $M > C_D(\rho)$ local Pauli measurements that reduce the entropy of ρ (the state after measurement, ρ' , has entropy $S(\rho') < S(\rho)$).

-Thus, if Alice is unable to maintain a coherence of $C_x(\rho_n) \ge M_x$ in her circuit, then Eve can use the $M_x$ measurements guaranteed by Theorem.
+Thus, if Alice is unable to maintain a coherence of $C_x(\rho_n) \ge M_x$ in her circuit, then Eve can use the M_x measurements guaranteed by Theorem.
 2, to reduce the entropy S of Alice's mixed state.
 If Alice is limited in this way, then Eve can, in at most L steps purify Alice's state and reduce the quantum channel capacity to zero.
 Since Eve could make a measurements in any local Pauli basis, then Alice must maintain a coherence $C_D > M$ in all local Pauli bases D. This holds for any strategy Alice might take, not knowing where Eve will apply her measurements.